luizaprecupm/heros/README.md

  The framework also has protocols with default implementations using extensions, allowing you to define shared behavior while still allowing individual types to customize specific aspects.

 **Extensions**
-We make use of the extensions as well Extensions as they allow us to add new functionality to existing classes, structures, enumerations, or protocols without modifying their original implementation.
+We make use of the protocol extensions as they allow us to add new functionality to existing classes, structures, enumerations, or protocols without modifying their original implementation.

 ## Running the UI Tests